r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Ah, good morning, you two.
 Have you already had breakfast?

 **Mash:**
 Yes, thank you.
-I had an Italian cuisine ration myself, and Senpai is just about to have {(M) his /(F) hers}.
+I had an Italian cuisine ration myself, and Senpai is just about to have [♂ his /♀ hers].

 **Goredolf:**
 Oho.
 So you lower-level employees are stuck with rations, eh?
 How sad.